Luxmusik/sandbox-virtualappliance/readme.md

 Sandbox supports H2 and PostgreSQL databases.

 - Sandbox bundles H2 by default and is only intended for evaluation use.
 - It is recommended that Sandbox is connected to an external PostgreSQL database.
+Connection details are in the ```java_config.properties```.
 - We support PostgreSQL 9.1+

 ### Web Browsers